melezhik/DSCI/README.md

 # Containers support

-Jobs are executed on either ephemeral containers on directly on VM
+Jobs are executed either on ephemeral containers or directly on VM

 # Running pipelines locally